-4. Development shall be carried out in accordance with the approved Arboricultural Method Statement (Arbtech, 28 April 2023) and Tree Protection Plan Ref Arbtech TPP 01.

-Reason: To ensure the protection of trees during development to improve the appearance of the site and enhance the character of the development in the interest of visual amenity and contribute to the character of the local area in accordance with Test Valley Borough Revised Local Plan (2016) Policies E1 and E2.

-5. Development shall be carried out in accordance with the measures detailed in Section 7.
+- 4. Development shall be carried out in accordance with the approved Arboricultural Method Statement (Arbtech, 28 April 2023) and Tree Protection Plan Ref Arbtech TPP 01.
+Reason: To ensure the protection of trees curing development to improve the appearance of the site and enhance the character of the development in the interest of visual amenity and contribute to the character of the local area in accordance with Test Valley Borough Revised Local Plan (2016) Policies E1 and E2. - 5.
+Development shall be carried out in accordance with the measures detailed in Section 7.
 'Mitigation' of the submitted Ecological Impact Assessment by Western Ecology Ltd. (March 2023).
-Reason: to conserve and enhance biodiversity, including with respect to legally protected species and Home Covert SINC, in accordance with Policies ENV01, ENV04 and ENV05 of the Test Valley local plan.

-- 6. No development shall take place until a Construction Environment Management Plan (CEMP) to ensure no impact on the two adjacent SINCs/Ancient Woodlands has been submitted to and approved in writing by the Local Planning Authority.
-Development shall be in accordance with the approved details.

-Reason: to avoid impacts to the nearby SINC's and Ancient Woodland, in accordance with Policy E5 of the Test Valley local plan. - 7.
-Development shall be undertaken in accordance with the measures set out in the Flood Risk Assessment and Drainage Strategy Iss.
+Reason: to conserve and enhance biodiversity, including with respect to legally protected species and Home Covert SINC, in accordance with Policies ENV01, ENV04 and ENV05 of the Test Valley local plan. - 6.
+No development shall take place until a Construction Environment Management Plan (CEMP) to ensure no impact on the two adjacent SINCs/Ancient Woodlands has been submitted to and approved in writing by the Local Planning Authority.
+Development shall be undertaken in accordance with the approved details.
+Reason: to avoid impacts to the nearby SINC's and Ancient Woodland, in accordance with Policy E5 of the Test Valley local plan. - Development shall be undertaken in accordance with the measures set out in the Flood Risk Assessment and Drainage Strategy Iss.
 No. 4 (Delta-Simons, 6/2/23).
 Reason: To ensure sure proper management of surface water in accordance with policy E7 of the Test Valley Borough Revised Local Plan 2016. - 8.
 No development shall take place, (including any works of demolition), until a final Construction Traffic Management Plan has been submitted to, and approved in writing by, the LPA.
-The approved plan shall include scaled drawings illustrating the provision for - - 1) The parking of site operatives and visitors' vehicles. - 2) Loading and unloading of plant and materials. - 3) Management of construction traffic and access routes. - 4) Storage of plant and materials used in constructing the development. - 5) Vehicle Tracking demonstrating that the largest vehicles associated with the construction process can access, egress and turn within the confines of the site. - Development shall be in accordance with the approved details Reason: In the interests of highway safety in accordance with Test Valley Borough Revised Local Plan Policy T1. - 9.
-Prior to commencement on site a scheme shall be submitted to and approved in writing by the Local Planning Authority detailing the method of cleaning wheels and chassis of all HGV's, plant and delivery vehicles leaving the site and the means of keeping the site access road and adjacent public highway clear of mud and debris during site demolition, excavation, preparation and construction.
+The approved plan shall include scaled drawings illustrating the provision for -

+1) The parking of site operatives and visitors' vehicles.

+2) Loading and unloading of plant and materials.

+3) Management of construction traffic and access routes.

+4) Storage of plant and materials used in constructing the development.

+5) Vehicle Tracking demonstrating that the largest vehicles associated with the construction process can access, egress and turn within the confines of the site.

+Development shall be undertaken in accordance with the approved details.

+Reason: In the interests of highway safety in accordance with Test Valley Borough Revised Local Plan Policy T1.

+9. Prior to commencement on site a scheme shall be submitted to and approved in writing by the Local Planning Authority detailing the method of cleaning wheels and chassis of all HGV's, plant and delivery vehicles leaving the site and the means of keeping the site access road and adjacent public highway clear of mud and debris during site demolition, excavation, preparation and construction.
 The scheme shall be implemented in accordance with the approved details and shall be installed and operational before any development commences and retained in working order throughout the duration of the development.
 No vehicles shall leave the site in a condition whereby mud, clay or other deleterious materials shall be deposited on the public highway.
-Development shall be in accordance with the approved details.
 Reason: In the interests of highway safety in accordance with Test Valley Borough Revised Local Plan Policy T1.